ekomsSavior/swizBOT/README.md

-## Under Testing...
+## swizBOT under testing...check back for updates...

 # swizBOT — Church of Malware's Go Botnet Framework

-**"We are Legion.
-We are already in your network."**
+"We are Legion.
+We are already in your network."

-swizBOT is a modular, shellcode-driven botnet framework written in Go, implementing **JakeSwiz's revolutionary CALL/POP XOR decoder** technique.
-It works on x86, x64, and **ARM64 Windows** (including Macs running Windows 11 via Prism emulation).
+swizBOT is a modular, shellcode-driven botnet framework written in Go, implementing Jake Swiz's revolutionary CALL/POP XOR decoder technique.
+It works on x86, x64, and ARM64 Windows (including Macs running Windows 11 via Prism emulation).

+## DISCLAIMER
-## DISCLAIMER for educational purposes and authorized security testing only.
+For educational purposes and authorized security testing only.

 ---